Engineering Management Graduate Program

 - Conceptual: the ability to apply analytical thought to the management process and to the enterprise as a total system.

 Courses are offered in various formats including in person in Overland Park on the KU Edwards Campus and online.
-In-person courses are also recorded and live-streamed.
-Classes are taught by Graduate Faculty members of the School of Professional Studies and members of the professional community.
+Classes are taught by graduate faculty members of the School of Professional Studies and members of the professional community.
+Faculty biographical information and other program information may be viewed on the program's website

 Graduate Admission Requirements